San Diego California Temple

 Situated near the upscale community of La Jolla in San Diego, the striking double towers of the San Diego California Temple soar above I-5 in heavily populated Southern California.
-Connecting the towers at the center is a supernal star-shaped atrium filled with a healthy, colorful garden.
-The atrium is accessed from the breathtaking two-story Celestial Room filled with towering art glass, suspended light fixtures, and featuring a grand staircase to an upper-level balcony.
+Connecting the towers at the center is a star-shaped atrium filled with a colorful garden.
+The atrium is accessed from the two-story Celestial Room featuring towering art glass, suspended light fixtures, and a grand staircase to an upper-level balcony.
 The public is invited to tour the manicured temple grounds and a visitors' center honoring the San Diego Mormon Battalion, located 10 miles south of the temple in Old Town San Diego.

 After suffering a mild heart attack four months earlier, President Ezra Taft Benson made his first trip outside the Salt Lake Valley to break ground for the San Diego California Temple—his first time presiding over a temple groundbreaking.

 On Monday, December 23, 1991, the 186th anniversary of the birth of the Prophet Joseph Smith, a gilded statue of the angel Moroni was installed atop the eastern spire of the San Diego California Temple.
 Shortly after the setting, a traveling flock of seagulls—a bird of symbolic significance to the Church—circled the new statue about three times before continuing on its course.

 Over 720,000 visitors attended the widely publicized open house for the San Diego California Temple.
 Tours of the temple were offered for six weeks.

 President Benson's ailing health did not allow him to preside at the dedication of the San Diego California Temple.
 President Gordon B. Hinckley was assigned to dedicate the temple in 23 sessions where 49,273 persons attended.